KevinLuJian/Data_de_indent/README.md

 ```

-This command will automatically convert all files in Raw_data to de-identified files saved in the de_indent folder.
+This command will automatically convert all files in Raw_data folder to de-identified files saved in the de_indent folder.